aquinto/gfa-tester/README.md

     ```python
         manual_columns = {'MB' : 10, 'BP' : 10, 'BT' : 15, 'PC' : 15}
     ```

+    These columns name will be present in the CSV file you have downloaded from the grades server.
+The script will use these column to filter out any unecessary columns to generate our final table showing which students have passed or failed the GFA.

+    Since we are handling a manually graded project, it is **very** important to change the value of the **autograded** variable from
+    ```python
+        autograded = True
+    ```
+    to
+    ```python
+        autograded = False
+    ```
 3. Download the scores for the given project as a CSV file, be sure to check off 'Shown' for **Sub-scores for assignments**